Warren Worthington III: Death and new personality

 Following the Dark Angel Saga, it is revealed that Warren had indeed died and his soul departed for the afterlife, with his Celestial-mutated body now hosting an all-new personality with its own soul.
 He lost leadership of Worthington Industries and became a student in Wolverine's new school for mutants.

 Although the new entity, who has chosen to retain the same name of Warren Worthington III and the code name of "Angel" is making efforts to be integrated, it is clear that he has no memory at all of the original Warren Worthington's friends and acquaintances, as his discussions with Iceman demonstrate and how he turned away former lover Psylocke.

-When Wolverine's legs were damaged Warren tried to fix them with a "miracle".
-When he failed he wanted to try it again but Wolverine wouldn't allow him, so he and a few other students went to the casino on Planet Sin.
-There they took the device that damaged their headmaster's legs so it could be used to heal him.
-While doing so he forged a friendship with Evan, a clone of Apocalypse.

-Warren tried to prove that he truly was a real angel by flying to heaven but he failed and accepted the fact that he was mutant.
-While falling he was saved by Evan and revealed that he could see the essence of people when he looked at them.
-Evan asked him what he saw when he looked at him and despite seeing only the image of Apocalypse, Warren told him that he could see nothing but goodness in him.

-Warren left the school with Bobby and Rachel to help his fellow mutants in the battle against the Avengers.
-He returned to join the X-Men, the Avengers and Nova against Cyclops, and has since regained all of his memories.

-Warren's children
+Warren's children/Apocalypse Twins

 In an apocalyptic possible future, an aging Frank Castle warns the present-day Deadpool of the "son of Archangel".
-During Uncanny Avengers (2013), it is revealed that while preparing to ascend as Apocalypse during the "Dark Angel Saga", Warren fathered two children with Pestilence of the Final Horsemen, who appear as the time-traveling "Apocalypse Twins".
+During Uncanny Avengers (2013), it is revealed that while preparing to ascend as Apocalypse during the "Dark Angel Saga", Warren fathered two children with Pestilence of the Final Horsemen, who appear as Uriel and Elimin, the time-traveling Kang the Conqueror-disciples "Apocalypse Twins".

 All-New, All-Different Marvel

-As part of the All-New, All-Different Marvel event, Angel has mysteriously reverted somehow to his pre-LifeSeed blue-skinned Archangel form, and appears as a member of Magneto's new Uncanny X-Men in order to protect mutantkind at all costs.
-His mind had also changed, having become nothing more than a silent and mindless predator controlled by Psylocke.
-Under her psychic leash, Archangel became a heavy hitter in Magneto's X-Men.
+As part of the All-New, All-Different Marvel event, Angel has mysteriously reverted somehow to his pre-LifeSeed blue-skinned Archangel form, and appears as a member of Magneto's new Uncanny X-Men to protect mutantkind at all costs.